bancorprotocol/contracts_eos/README.md

 See each contract for a description and general usage information.

 ## Testing
-Tests are included that can be `run` using their corresponding `npm` commands. and can be run using either using `funguy`.
+Tests are included that can be `run` using their corresponding `npm` commands.
 Legacy tests using the `funguy` (legacy `zeus`), SDK are included for historical purposes.
 Additionally included is a convenience script (`chmod u+x` it or run with `bash`) for compiling contracts and deploying on a fresh `nodeos` instance alongside eosio.contracts binaries, 1.7.0 latest release on 2/10/19.

 Setup:
 - make sure you have node.js+npm installed globally